GoneToTron/tiplica/README.md

 # tiplica
 <h2> Project Tiplica</h2>
   <p>This is my first coding project.
 It's supposed to help my kids learn their multiplication tables, and in the future, other math topics as well.</p>
+  <p>It's in Polish, but ready to translate to any language.
+My idea is to make it as simple as possible.
   <p>You are most welcome to comment and help.</p>
   <p>Version history:</p>
 <ul>